Activities and Programs

 Student Diversity Council

-The Student Diversity Council (SDC) is comprised of eight student organizations, which strive to affirm the diversity of the campus community in its many forms by embracing a broad definition of culture to include world views formed by race, ethnicity, gender, national origin, abilities, sexual orientation, and religion.
+The Student Diversity Council (SDC) is comprised of seven student organizations, which strive to affirm the diversity of the campus community in its many forms by embracing a broad definition of culture to include world views formed by race, ethnicity, gender, national origin, abilities, sexual orientation, and religion.
 These organizations promote and sustain diversity through mutual support, communication, and co-sponsorship of events.

 Furman’s intercollegiate athletic program currently consists of ten women’s sports: basketball, cross country, golf, lacrosse, soccer, softball, tennis, indoor and outdoor track and field, and volleyball and ten for men: baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis and indoor and outdoor track and field.
 All twenty programs, known as the Paladins, compete in Division I of the National Collegiate Athletic Association (NCAA).
 Furman is a member of the Southern Conference and the athletic program has a national reputation for both its academic and competitive excellence.

 Overseen by Campus Recreation staff, Furman has exceptional facilities for physical activities which include courts for handball, racquetball and paddleball; a swimming pool; a gym for basketball or volleyball; a dance studio; and a fitness center with a variety of exercise options.
 The fitness center has over 70 cadio machines including adaptive motion trainers (AMT), elliptical trainers, treadmills, stationary bicycles and rowing ergometers.
 In addition there are numerous free weights and a variety of other strength-training machines.